okarcheva/click-bait-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should run:

+### `npm install`
+Installs all needed npm packages for the app.

 ### `npm start`